smetj/wishbone/docs/source/introduction.rst

 Introduction
 ============

-A Wishbone Event Pipeline Setup typically receives data from a source such as an UDP listener or a message broker like RabbitMQ.
+A Wishbone event pipeline setup typically receives data from some external source such as an UDP server or a message broker like RabbitMQ.
 The incoming data then travels a set of modules, each with a specific function, after which the data exits to a destination.

 Wishbone can bootstrap an event pipeline setups using a configuration file, which allows you to easily alter the configuration of your setup.
 The Parallelserver implementation allows you to start, stop and daemonize one or multiple parallel setups using a bootstrap configuration file.